 Make sure to choose allotment plants that are best for your environment and keep the seasons in mind.
 Plants that grow best in hot, humid conditions aren’t going to thrive in your English allotment!

-If you’re looking to buy plants online, then consider a provider with variety such as Plants 2 Gardens.
 From shrubs, to climbers, bulbs and trees, their large selection offers just about everything you could need to make your allotment garden look beautiful.

 They also sell garden care such as compost and gardening tools, so you won’t have any reason to have to leave the house- aside from to tend to your garden, of course.